GoogleCloudPlatform/microservices-demo/kustomize/components/network-policies/README.md

 You can locally render these manifests by running `kubectl kustomize .` as well as deploying them by running `kubectl apply -k .`.

-Once deployed, you can verify that the `NetworkPolicies` are successfully deployed.
+Once deployed, you can verify that the `NetworkPolicies` are successfully deployed:

-If you run:
 ```bash
 kubectl get networkpolicy
 ```